EnzoLuidge/Cloud_app/README.md

 Este é um projeto de exemplo para demonstrar a integração yuhyuhucontínua usando AWS CodePipeline. testedfdfsldklsassasadasasdffasdfasdfasdfxcxcasdfadsf ascascadscasdddsdasdcsdfdcwefewfdfdf
-This project demonstratesxxhow to deploy a scalable web asdfpplication using AWS services, including EC2, Auto Scaling, Application Load Balancer (ALB), and DynamoDB.
+This project demonstratesxxhow to deploy a scalablasdfe web asdfpplication using AWS services, including EC2, Auto Scaling, Application Load Balancer (ALB), and DynamoDB.
 The application is a simdfpledf Flask web app that allows users to create, read, update, and delete posts, with data stored in DynamoDB.

 ## Table of Contents